microsoft/api-guidelines/graph/GuidelinesGraph.md

 #### Nullable properties

-The facets and flat bag approaches often require nullable properties, so it is important make sure to still use non-nullable properties where appropriate, and since inheretence can often remove the use of nullable properties completely, knowing when nullable properties are necessary is also important.
-Please view the guidelines [here](./nullable.md) for more details.
 The facet and flat bag approaches often require nullable properties, so it is important to still use non-nullable properties where appropriate.
 Since inheritance can often remove the use of nullable properties completely, it is also important to know when nullable properties are necessary.
 See [Nullable properties](./nullable.md) for more details.
 ### Behavior modeling